Debbiedoos

 I am not sure which project I like most so far.
 What’s your favorite one?

-It’s suppose to look old world/rustic looking.
-Of course use any colors schemes that suit your taste and style.
+It’s supposed to look old world/rustic looking.
+Of course, use any color schemes that suit your taste and style.
 I will be hanging this sign on our front porch in a few weeks when I do a little Valentine decorating.

 Thank you so much for visiting with me today.